smallcase/react-native-simple-biometrics/README.md

 ## credits

 [react-native-biometrics](https://www.npmjs.com/package/react-native-biometrics) is a super-set of this library.
-For more security features (keys, signatures, etc) this this is the package to select.
+For more security features (keys, signatures, etc) this react-native-biometrics is the package to select.